esilver0/CATT/sslstrip-experiment.md

 [HSTS](https://https.cio.gov/hsts/) is a protocol that was established to help mitigate SSLstrip attacks.
 When a user first establishes an HTTPS connection with a site, the site sends back a message that says "From now on, only connect to this site over HTTPS".
 That information is saved by the target's browser, and if in the future the browser sees that there is a request over HTTP, it will attempt to switch to HTTPS/or it won't connect.
 The target is still vulnerable to SSLstrip when visiting a site for the first time, unless the site is on the HSTS preload list.

+## Results

+**IN PROGRESS**

+Any connection made to a website not on the HSTS preload list is still vulnerable to SSLstrip.

+To prevent against SSLstrip completely, the browser would have to block all non-secure requests (block HTTP).

 ## Run my experiment

 First, reserve your resources.
 You will need one publicly routable IP&mdash;if you are having trouble getting resources, you may use [this monitoring page](https://genimon.uky.edu/status) to find sites with publicly routable IPs available.